marcellodum/marlin-mingda-md-d301/README.md

 G29 L0        ; Load the mesh stored in slot 0 (from G29 S0)
 G29 J         ; Probe 3 points and tilt the mesh according to what it finds, optionally G29 J2 would do 4 points.
 ```

+# Contribution

+Any contribution is extremely welcome, please get in contact with me or submit a pull request.